Enigmatic-Smile/docs/cards/README.md

 In order to link a card to a program, we recommend that you use our secure and PCI compliant SDKs.
 These require the user to enter their 16-digit card number and expiry date.
 The SDK will be prepopulated with the country code and the `programId` of the Program you want to link their card to.
 On submission, the card number is tokenised and transmitted directly from our secure pre-built iframe to the API.
 This way, your servers are never exposed to sensitive information, removing all PCI compliance requirements from your side.

 <div class="info-box">
-    <small>linking Multiple Cards</small><br/>
+  <small>Linking Multiple Cards</small><br/>
   To facilitate users linking multiple cards, add identication key:value pairs from your system in the metadata field.
 </div>

 We never store users' 16-digit card numbers.
 To identify the user in a transaction object you should use the `cardId` property.
 After this point only the `cardId` is exchanged between your servers, the card networks and Fidel's API.